 Cedarwood (Juniperus virginiana)

 Non-toxic.
 According to the Tisserand/Young Essential Oil Safety book, there are no hazards or contraindications to this species of essential I am using.
-There are many sources tell us to avoid Cedarwood oil during pregnancy.
-In one of my aromatherapy school books, it even states to avoid during pregnancy and breastfeeding.
-There is no research that I am aware of at the moment to support this claim with the following species of cedarwood: Cedrus atlantica, Cedrus deodara or Juniperus virginiana.
+There are many sources that tell us to avoid Cedarwood oil during pregnancy.
+In one of my aromatherapy school books, even states to avoid during pregnancy and breastfeeding.
+There is no research that I am aware of at the moment to support this claim with the following species of cedarwood: Cedrus atlantica, Cedrus deodara, or Juniperus virginiana.
 The existing uncertainty could be the many different types of cedarwood trees out there.

 If you are looking for a product to use on a child, and you do not see an option listed, please contact me by email or phone for a customized product.